Follow Us:

 Class Is top image e1724991893221

-Class 1s Medical Devices
+Class 1s Medical Device

 The sterile medical devices (Class Is) are simple device with low risk manufactured and packed by the manufacturer in sterile condition.
-Class 1s devices are normally used without a connection to an active device.
+Class 1s medical devices are normally used without a connection to an active device.
 The user must ensure device sterility before use by checking for any damage in the packaging and discarded after use.

 Are you planning to apply MDR CE Certification for Class Is medical device?
 We specialize in Technical Documentation, Clinical Evaluation, Risk Analysis and GSPR compliance ensuring manufactures achieve timely CE Certification.